 Can I take my deferred pension at 55?

 If you are lucky enough to have figured out how to retire at 55, you will need to rely on your own personal pension pot and other sources of income for a while since you are only eligible to claim your State Pension once you are at least 66 years old.
 It isn’t possible to claim or defer State Pension before you are eligible.
-The age you become eligible continues to change, so you should check the state website to determine when you are able to claim or defer it.
+However, asking you future self, “When will I get my State Pension?” means first checking the Gov.uk website as the date of eligibility continues to change.

 How to go about deferring State Pension

 Once you first become eligible to claim your pension, you will receive a letter from the Department for Work and Pensions (DWP) explaining how to claim it.
-If you decide to defer the claim, you don’t need to do anything, but what is the process for claiming deferred State Pension?
+By not claiming State Pension in the UK, you are in effect deferring it.
+You don’t need to actually do anything.
+But if you do decide to defer your State Pension, what is the process?

-Once you are ready, the easiest way for you to start the deferment process is by applying online on the state’s website.
-Otherwise, you can call the Pension Service during business hours from Monday to Friday and lodge your claim with a representative.
+Once you’re sure, the easiest way you can check out the deferment process, or lack thereof, is by consulting the state’s website.
+Alternatively, you can call the Pension Service during business hours from Monday to Friday and have a discussion with a representative.

 Deferring State Pension if you move abroad